tsgates/arch-wiki-markdown/wiki/Poulsbo.md

 2.  use xf86-video-modesetting-git as indicated above.
 3.  always use mplayer or any variant/gui.
 VLC and others are usually much more slower.
+4. When possible, Use multithreaded decoding with mplayer (Many Atom CPUs can) & framedropping mplayer -lavdopts threads=4 -framedrop yourvideofile.avi
-4.  substitute the normal mplayer with mplayer-minimal-svn, and compile with aggressive optimizations:
+5.  substitute the normal mplayer with mplayer-minimal-svn, and compile with aggressive optimizations:
     -march=native -fomit-frame-pointer -O3 -ffast-math'.
 (About makepkg)
-5.  use linux-lqx as it is a very good performance kernel.
+6.  use linux-lqx as it is a very good performance kernel.
 Edit PKGBUILD so you can do menuconfig and make sure you select your processor and remove generic optimizations for other processors.
 (About kernels)